 Furthermore, I release The Sacramento Bee from all claims, liability, and damages that may result should the Company act on incorrect information provided through the PNP.
 This release means I am waiving claims for negligence, wrongful termination, misrepresentation, emotional distress, invasion of privacy, interference with prospective business relations or contract, breach of contract, and any other negligent act based on any such action.
 If any portion of this release is held invalid, the balance will continue in full legal force.

-I have read The Bee's Driver Safety / A Accident Policy and understand and agree with ea ach of its term
+I have read The Bee's Driver Safety / Accident Policy and understand and agree with each of its terms.

-Employee Name: (please print)
+Employee Name: (please prin t)

-Employee signature: Date:
+Employee signature:

+Date:

 Department: Supervisor:

--

--